haxorof/vagrant-wsl-docker/README.md

 # vagrant-wsl-docker

-This repository will guide you how to setup `docker` command to be used directly from `bash` using Windows Subsystem for Linux (WSL).
+This repository will guide you how to setup `docker` command to be used directly from `bash` using Windows Subsystem for Linux (WSL1).

 ## Prerequisites